 Although finger-pointing is a common thing on social media, it may be surprising to you to learn that it is common among the family’s of missing people.
 Patrick McStay the father of Joseph McStay and his wife and two children that were brutally murdered, endured years of finger-pointing and Katlynn Yost because of her photo, are only two examples.

-During the time that Darrell was looking for Donna full-time he found out that the police have not followed up on any leads and it took them three months to speak to Donna’s abusive ex boyfriend.
+I talked with Darrell and he told me that during the time that Darrell was looking for Donna full-time, he found out that the police have not followed up on any leads and it took them three months to speak to Donna’s abusive ex boyfriend.

 “She left with someone.
 Took no ID, no money, no credit cards, no clothes only what she wore,” said Darrell.
 “Originally we thought she had her wallet but I found it in the back seat of my car a few weeks after she disappeared.”

 Darrell spent all the time he could to search for Donna, but he had to go back to work to support the family.
 During his search for her he compiled four binders of leads and info on suspects.
 He offered it to the police but they would not take what he found seriously and would not follow-up on it, according to Darrell.
 What worries Darrell the most is there were persons that threatened her the day she went missing and even days prior to that, but those people have never been questioned.